seyedalida/Banking-System/README.md

 ### **2. Run the Project**

-1. Make sure to set up the MariaDB package by executing `pip install mariadb` in your virtual environment.
+1. Make sure to set up the MariaDB package by executing `pip install mariadb` in your virual environment.
 2. Use the `crud.py` file to interact with the database and perform operations.
 3. Test the system with the `test.py` script, which demonstrates the functionality of the `crud.py` file, including its dynamic CRUD operations.